 - a place where people can sign

-Using well-known software like Microsoft Word shortens the learning curve because you don't have to use any complicated apps.
-Creating a proposal template in Word also helps business owners who aren't confident in their design skills.
-Instead of trying to master complex page layouts, simply focus on getting the content of your business proposal exactly right.
+Plus, there's no need to learn a complex program.
+Creating a proposal template in Word also helps business owners who aren't designers.
+You can focus on getting the content of your business proposal exactly right.

-If you're ready to find a professional business proposal template Word doc, Envato Elements has an offer you won't want to miss: download as many project proposal template Word docs as you want for one low price.
+If you're ready to find a professional business proposal template Word doc, Envato Elements has a compelling offer: download as many project proposal template Word docs as you want for one low price.